 The boxed wine was a lot cheaper than the bottled article and considering the price difference, it wasn’t bad at all…..

 He was a telecommunications technician on a job in Chaiten; she was an office worker in Puerto Monte who had got time off and come down to stay with her friend.
 They’d been together a while.
 They talked about travels in the north of Chile and Argentina.
 The flowers in the deserts of northern Chile.

 We told them about The Netherlands; a country beneath sea level.

 The sun shone, there was a fantastic view of mountains, rainforests and lakes all around us.
 A Patagonian Garden of Eden.

-Behind us was the crater of a volcano which a decade before, he turned the Patagonian Garden of Eden into Hell.
+Behind us the crater of a volcano which a decade before, had turned the Patagonian Garden of Eden into Hell.